 Lobsters are harvested year-round, mostly in Maine and New Hampshire.
-However, the main fishing season runs between late June and late December when the lobsters are active.
-Lobsters are also caught in the winter and early spring, but in smaller numbers.
-It is advisable to order during the high seasin.
-In Boston, this falls between mid-May and mid-November.
+The main fishing season runs between late June and late December when the lobsters are active.
+Lobsters are also caught in winter and early spring but in smaller numbers.
+We recommend ordering them during the high season.
+In Boston, this period falls between mid-May and mid-November.